Frequently Asked Questions

 The goals are to provide clients with understandable, actionable recommendations and education to empower them in their financial lives going forward.

 The planning process involves understanding the clients' circumstances, planning goals, and planning challenges.
-The planning process involves two or three meetings.
+The planning process typically involves three meetings.

-First Meeting 60-90 minutes.
+First Meeting Approximately 60 minutes.
 Clients get oriented in the financial planning process, express needs and desires, and ask questions.
 Sean gets to know the financial situation of the client and may offer some initial recommendations.
 Sean uses the first meeting to help formulate a detailed financial plan.

-Second Meeting 90-120 minutes.
+Second Meeting Approximately 120 minutes.
 The detailed plan is discussed and revised during the second meeting.

 Clients ask questions and learn more about their financial lives during these meetings.
 Meetings are focused on providing education and recommendations that help empower clients in their own financial lives.

-Clients receive the detailed plan in writing and related spreadsheet calculations.
+Clients receive the detailed plan in writing and any related spreadsheet calculations.

 How long does financial planning take?